Marco-Congedo/FourierAnalysis.jl/docs/src/coherence.md

 are function of frequency, whereas in the time-frequency domain they are functions of both time and frequency.

-Finally, for time-frequency data let ``w`` denote non-negative weights normalized so that their average is 1.
-Those are weights for the pairs on which the averages are computed.
+Finally, for time-frequency data non-negative weights may applied for the pairs on which the averages are computed.
 Setting all weights equal to 1, gives the unweighted version of all measures, which is the only supported option in the FD, since therein the average is taken across windows and since windows segmentation is arbitrary, weighting is usually meaningless.
+In the formula below weights are ignored.

 All kinds of coherences estimated in *FourierAnalysis* are summarized in the following table: